Recurse Center

 What is the physical space like?

-For batches running from June 26th - September 15th, you can attend your retreat at our Brooklyn hub, online, or any combination of the two.
+Our Brooklyn hub is open to Recursers!
+You can attend your retreat at our Brooklyn hub, online, or any combination of the two.
 Read more on our blog!

 397 Bridge Street